Decent-Partners/PARITY-Index/README.md

 ## 🟡 Why This Benefits KSM Holders

-PARITY is deployed on Kusama Asset Hub, settled in KSM, and kickstarts defi on Kusama Asset Hub:
+PARITY is deployed on Kusama Asset Hub, settled in KSM, priced using dUSD stablecoin and is designed to kickstarts DeFi on Kusama Asset Hub:

 * **Stablecoin-based Liquidity, KSM-based Settlement**: All minting, redemptions, and trading happen against a stablecoin (e.g. dUSD) to isolate DOT\:KSM relative valuation.
 Behind the scenes, dUSD is backed and redeemable for KSM, ensuring KSM demand and usability.
 * **Initial LP Backed by Treasury**: The Kusama Treasury seeds liquidity (using burn redirects made possible by [WFC-437](https://kusama.subsquare.io/referenda/437)), aligning public funds with upside from PARITY adoption.